janet-lang/janet/doc/Parser.md

 ## Numbers

-Janet numbers are represented by either 32 bit integers or IEEE-754 floating point numbers.
+Janet numbers are represented by IEEE-754 floating point numbers.
 The syntax is similar to that of many other languages as well.
 Numbers can be written in base 10, with underscores used to separate digits into groups.
 A decimal point can be used for floating point numbers.
 Numbers can also be written in other bases by prefixing the number with the desired